-The Intercultural Communication module provides basic knowledge about Chilean institutions, cultural forms, and organizations in order to facilitate a better understanding of Chilean society, but also to provide a foundation for the themes and topics that are covered in the other modules.
-The module analyzes social customs and traditions so that students may become aware of and comprehend cultural differences in their everyday contexts, and learn how to manage them successfully.
-Topics discussed include an overview of the Chilean Political Constitution, the basics of the Chilean political structure, a panorama of organized religions in Chile, the education system, gender roles, etc. The Intercultural Communication module also incorporates field site visits, including the National Cemetery, Plaza de Armas, and the Civic Center, among others.
+The Intercultural Communication module provides basic knowledge about Chilean institutions, cultural practices, and organizations in order to facilitate a better understanding of Chilean society, but also to provide a foundation for the themes and topics that are covered in the other modules.
+Topics discussed include an overview of the Chilean political constitution, the basics of the Chilean political structure, a panorama of organized religions in Chile, the Chilean education system, gender roles, among others.

 In the Chilean History and Culture Through Film module, students watch, analyze and comment on documentary and feature films that deal with Chilean recent history.
-Students participate actively in the analysis and in the discussion of films, applying what they have learned about Chilean history, culture, literature, and about film, to the discussions that take place in each class.
+Students participate actively in the analysis and in the discussion of films and novels, applying what they have learned about Chilean history, culture, literature, and about film, to the discussions that take place in each class.

 The Chilean History module provides students with an overview of the major periods or epochs that make up Chilean history, including the colonial era, national independence, the rise of the Chilean Republic, the War of the Pacific, the so-called “pacification” of Mapuche territory, the nitrate era, and the ratification of the Constitution of 1925, among others.
 The main objective is to help students contextualize contemporary Chilean culture and society by connecting with Chile’s past.

 IV.
 Social Inequality and National Crisis in Chile